emacadie/java-concurrency/java/src/main/groovy/info/shelfunit/concurrency/venkatsbook/ch009/README.md

 I did not like the "if instanceof" construction, so I made a copy in MultiMessage004.groovy that uses the "begin" closure with "when" closures for each type of message.

 Next in MultiMessage002.groovy instead of defining the trader Actor with the Actors.actor closure, we make a class that extends DynamicDispatchActor.
 For some reason using the sender property in a DynamicDispatchActor works here.
 I could not get it to work in my Groovy file size example in chapter 8.
 In MultiMessage003.groovy, the DynamicDispatchActor is defined by sending a class to the constructor of DynamicDispatchActor.
 In the book, he sends a closure to the constructor.
 I did this in MultiMessage005.groovy.
 In MultiMessage003.groovy, I tried out using the "become" and "when" closures.
 I also put stuff into methods and classes.
 I guess it is not quite idiomatic Groovy.
+I also added some extra messages.

+Next we go into the fileSize/ directory.

 DataFlow001.groovy
-fileSize/

 FileSize.groovy